viseshrp/whatsonpypi/README.md

   $ whatsonpypi django

+  OR

+  $ wopp django

 Options:
   -v, --version  Show the version and exit.
   -m, --more     Flag to enable expanded output  [required] -d, --docs     Flag to open docs or homepage of project -o, --open     Flag to open PyPI page
-  -a, --add                Flag to enable adding of dependencies to requirement
-                           files.
-By default, it searches for files with names matching requirements*.txt in the current working
-                           directory and adds the dependency to the end of the file.
-If you want the dependency to be added to a specific line, mention the comment '#wopp' on its own line which will be replaced with the dependency.
-                           Existing dependencies will be replaced with newer versions.
-Dependency version by default is the latest unless specified explicitly with 'whatsonpypi
-                           package==version'.
-Directory to search for
-                           requirement files can be specified with --req-dir -r, --req-dir DIRECTORY  Directory to search for requirement files.
-Only used when --add is used.  [default: .]
-  -p, --req-pattern TEXT   Filename pattern for searching requirements files.
-                           [default: requirements*.txt; required]
-  -c, --comment TEXT       Comment to be added for the dependency when using
-                           --add.
-  --ee                     use == when adding to requirements.
-  --le                     use <= when adding to requirements.
-  --ge                     use >= when adding to requirements.
-  --te                     use ~= when adding to requirements.
   -h, --help     Show this message and exit.

 ```
 <!-- [[[end]]] -->